Spencer-0003/Ashlyn-V1/README.md

 ## Notices

-This bot is under HEAVY development.
+- This bot is under HEAVY development.
 If the bot restarts, it's most likely me updating it.
+- Self-Hosting questions for this bot will not be assisted by the bot developer.